What is tallow?

 Tallow is gently rendered animal oil, usually from cows or sheep.
-Our ancestors overwhelmingly used tallow to care for their skin until animal products fell out of fashion and were replaced with chemicals, petroleum products, chemically fractionated plant products, and synthetic vitamins.
+Our ancestors overwhelmingly used tallow to care for their skin until animal products fell out of fashion and were replaced with chemicals, petroleum products, rancid vegetable oils, chemically fractionated plant products, and synthetic vitamins.

 We use tallow because it is nature's original skin care product and works better than the man-made products that began to replace it in the 20th century.
 Modern-day research has confirmed the traditional wisdom of our ancestors.
 Tallow contains abundant natural fat-soluble vitamins (A, D, E, and K) and fat-soluble activators, which are found only in animal fats and which all promote skin health.
 Tallow also contains fats like conjugated linoleic acid (CLA), which has anti-cancer and anti-inflammatory properties, and palmitoleic acid, which has natural antimicrobial properties.
 No plant-based skincare ingredient or product can remotely compare to tallow in its power to nourish and heal the skin.
 This fact is not surprising since we are animals and not plants.

-We add olive oil to the tallow to make it softer and more spreadable at room temperature.
-(Pure tallow has a hard, waxy consistency; candles used to be made from tallow.)
-We also add it because of its therapeutic qualities.
+We add a little olive oil to the tallow because of its therapeutic qualities.
 Since ancient times, olive oil has been considered a healing salve for the skin due to its soothing, cleansing, moisturizing, and anti-cancer properties.
 We now know that these properties are, in part, a result of olive oil's high levels of antioxidants, like vitamin E, carotenoids, and oleuropein.

 The essential oils used in our products are specifically selected because of their long-standing tradition of promoting optimal skin health, and they are expertly blended to give our Tallow Balms a fresh, pleasant scent.
-We only use the most pure and therapeutic essential oils available, produced to the highest standards in the industry, steam-distilled from plants grown at the highest standards and not adulterated, extended, synthesized, or distilled using chemicals or high temperatures and pressure, with no middlemen, eliminating the possibility of adulteration.
+We only use the most pure essential oils available, therapeutic-grade and produced to the highest standards in the industry, steam-distilled from plants grown at the highest standards and not adulterated, extended, synthesized, or distilled using chemicals or high temperatures and pressure, with no middlemen, eliminating the possibility of adulteration.
 People who have had problems with other essential oils have found that they don't have problems with the ones that we use.

 Our Tallow Balm is thick and stiff because it's a balm and not a lotion or cream, but it's also spreadable and easy to use.
 It contains no water, and a little goes a very long way!
-We have a secret method for making our Tallow Balm soft, achieving the best possible consistency without whipping air into it or using any chemicals.
+We have a secret method for making our Tallow Balm spreadable, achieving the best possible consistency without whipping air into it or using any chemicals.

 Our Tallow Balm is readily absorbed by the skin.
 Therefore, applying the Tallow Balm does not result in a greasy look or feel.
 It is taken up by the skin as nourishment and softens the skin quickly.
 If your skin doesn't absorb what you apply, then you are applying too much.
 Remember that a little goes a long way.

 Our Tallow Balm is not certified organic.
 Organic standards aren't good enough for us or for you.
 For example, did you know that organically raised cows can still spend months in crowded, unsanitary feed lots eating grain and soy?
-Instead, all of our suppliers use the best methods in production, which include a 100% grass-fed and pasture-raised, non-toxic, chemical-free approach to farming with healthy soil and an overall healthy ecosystem without pesticides or any other chemicals.
+Instead, all of our suppliers use the best methods in production, which include a 100% grass-fed and pasture-raised, non-toxic, chemical-free approach to farming with healthy soil and an overall healthy ecosystem without pesticides, pharmaceuticals, or any other chemicals.
 It is costly and time-consuming for a farm to be certified organic, so many excellent producers choose not to be, especially since the large ongoing expense of certification has to be passed on to the consumer.
 Many consumers choose to "certify" the products they purchase by buying directly from suppliers that they trust, and we do that in your place when obtaining the ingredients for our Tallow Balm.

-Our Tallow Balm is most fresh when used within a year of production, and the "best by" date is found on the bottom of the jar.
+Our Tallow Balm is most fresh when used before the "best by" date found on the bottom of the product.
 All of the ingredients of our Tallow Balm are very shelf-stable.
 The essential oils in many of our varieties tend to keep the balm fresh much longer than the "best by" date.
 Of course, we do not use toxic preservatives or any other chemicals.
-Simply keep the jar tightly capped.
+Simply keep the jar tightly capped and away from heat.
 For long-term storage, keep any jars you aren't currently using in the refrigerator, in which case you can expect them to stay fresh for years.

 Our Tallow Balm is not chemically engineered to be always the same, which is a good thing and part of the reason it works so well!
 The ingredients come directly from nature and not from a laboratory.
 Therefore, our Tallow Balm can vary from batch to batch in color, consistency, and scent, which doesn't alter its effectiveness.
 It is a characteristic of a truly natural product to vary because of many different factors.
 The principal ingredient of our Tallow Balm is tallow, which varies according to the season, the animal, and other conditions, as do the fermented cod liver oil, the fermented skate liver oil, and the concentrated butter oil in our Green Pasture products.
 In addition, the Tallow Balm is hand-made, not machine-made.
 Finally, tallow is more solid at lower temperatures and softer at higher temperatures.
 If you let your Tallow Balm get so hot that it melts, it may be more firm when it re-solidifies, but it will still be perfectly usable and won't lose any of its effectiveness.
 Please note that the Totally Unscented variety tends to be a little less soft since it contains no essential oils.

 We're sorry your Tallow Balm is not perfectly smooth.
 As explained above, since it's a completely natural product, it varies from batch to batch.
-When we make the Tallow Balm, it is always smooth, but the consistency can sometimes change even after it leaves us, particularly if it gets cold.
-Please try rubbing the Tallow Balm between your hands to warm it up and smooth it out before applying it, and see if that is a satisfactory solution for the particular jar you have.
-If it's not, please contact us to receive a replacement jar.
+When we make the Tallow Balm, it is always smooth, but the consistency can sometimes change even after it leaves us, particularly if it gets very hot or cold.
+Please try rubbing the Tallow Balm vigorously between your palms to warm it up and smooth it out before applying it.
+If this is not a satisfactory solution for the particular jar you have, please contact us.
 Sorry for the inconvenience!

 To make your own custom scent, you can try stirring the essential oil(s) of your choice into our Totally Unscented Tallow Balm.
 You can also try adding extra essential oil to one of the scented varieties.
 Adding oil could be difficult since the Tallow Balm is solid although soft.
-Therefore, you could melt it down at around 150°F, stir in oil, and let it re-solidify in the refrigerator (for smoothness), and then let it warm up to room temperature.
+Therefore, you could melt it down at around 150°F (65°C), stir in oil, and let it re-solidify in the refrigerator (for smoothness), and then let it warm up to room temperature.
 However, the Tallow Balm may be more firm than before melting it.
-Another alternative is to rub some Tallow Balm between your hands and then add a drop of oil, and that will also make the Tallow Balm even smoother to apply.
+Another alternative is to rub some Tallow Balm between your palms and then add a drop of an essential oil, which will also make the Tallow Balm even smoother to apply.

 Since the principal therapeutic ingredient of our Tallow Balm is the tallow, any variety will be great for your purpose.
 It is possible that the Tallow Balms with Green Pasture® oils will provide even better results because of the added therapeutic value of the fish and butter oils.
-All of the essential oils that we use are therapeutic to the skin as well, and we use only the very best (see above), so you can't go wrong in your choice.
+All of the essential oils that we use in our balms are therapeutic to the skin as well, and we use only the very best (see above), so you can't go wrong in your choice.
 (See the following questions regarding children and pregnant women.)
-You may like to research which essential oils are best for you in order to choose among our varieties, and you can also purchase essential oils to apply in addition to the Tallow Balm.
+You may like to research which essential oils are best for you in order to choose among our varieties, and you can also apply additional essential oils along with the Tallow Balm.
 The balm also serves as an excellent carrier oil for applying essential oil.
 Simply apply essential oil immediately after applying balm.

 Except for the Citrus Shine variety and our Face Serum, the concentration of essential oils in all of our products meets the National Association for Holistic Aromatherapy safety guidelines for infants, toddlers, and young children.
-Nevertheless, you may wish to use Totally Unscented or Almost Unscented.
-The essential oils in Almost Unscented (lavender and cedarwood) are among those generally regarded as being more than gentle enough for use with babies and small children.
+Nevertheless, you may wish to use Totally Unscented, Almost Unscented, or Lavender Fields.
+The essential oils in Almost Unscented (lavender and cedarwood) and Lavender Fields (lavender) are among those generally regarded as being more than gentle enough for use with babies and small children.